 The rule of thumb for retirement planners, when asked how to save for a dignified retirement, is to put aside 20-30% of their working income for retirement.

-So, it may be that when you ask yourself how much to save for retirement that you must put aside 20-30%, even factoring in supplemental retirement income like social security (government pension plans outside of the US), private or public sector pension plans, other annuity or investment income.
-You have to also factor in the likelihood that future tax rates may be higher than they are today, so one consideration now is are you using a tax deferred or an upfront retirement investment vehicle?
+So, it may be that when you ask yourself how much to save for retirement you must put aside 20-30%, even factoring in supplemental retirement income like social security (government pension plans outside of the US), private or public sector pension plans, other annuity or investment income.
+You have to also factor in the likelihood that future tax rates may be higher than they are today, so one consideration now is whether are you using a tax-deferred or an upfront retirement investment vehicle.

 Diversifying Your Retirement Portfolio

 I also would caution readers who are coming to grips with this situation to also diversify their investments between the risky high-yield kind to the more conservative kind.
 Also, consider working precious metals like silver and maybe gold into their portfolio.

 Precious metals hold and store value for the long haul.
 Just make sure that you take delivery of the metal and store it securely without fanfare, so no one knows you have it.

 Another thing that you can do to make sure that you have enough to retire is to increase your income.
 I know it’s pretty impossible to do that with just a regular job unless you have a high-earning job and know you’re going places with it.
 If that’s not the case for you, then strongly consider several possibilities:

 - Get a second “moonlighting” job – these are low paying with unfriendly hours, but they can help to bring in that additional income.
 Trading time for money.

 - Do part-time consulting if you have a skill that is marketable.
 Again, you are trading time for money, but this also has the advantage of giving you additional experience.

 - Buy and sell things online.
 It can be a lot of work and also overheads like inventory storage, postage, etc. may hit hard on your finances.
 Consider selling other people’s products through affiliate marketing.